Jooho/OpenShift_First_Touch/demos/Custom_Role_for_Metrics/README.md

-# Custom Role for Metrics with Service Account
+# How to get data of `oc adm top pod` for normal user or service account

 `oc adm top pod` show you the resource utilization but it requires enough permission.